In the guide

 Labelling

-In addition to any labelling required under EU Regulation (EU) No 1169/2011 on the provision of food information to consumers, or any other product-specific regulations, the following will apply to organic food.
+In addition to any labelling required under assimilated Regulation (EU) No 1169/2011 on the provision of food information to consumers, or any other product-specific regulations, the following will apply to organic food.

-All organic food must show the code number of the approved control body that you are registered with, such as GB-ORG-2, GB-ORG-4, etc. You may also use the approved control body's logo.
+All organic food must show the code number of the approved control body that you are registered with, such as GB-ORG-2, GB-ORG-4, etc. You may also use the approved control body's logo, but it is not mandatory.

 Where organic ingredients are used in a product that is less than 95% organic overall, then the term 'organic' may only be used in the ingredients list to describe the organic ingredient.
 You must still mark the code number of your approved control body.
 You must also declare what percentage the organic ingredient makes up out of all of the agriculturally sourced ingredients.